 Bulimia Nervosa

-This is a brief explanation of the eating disorder for the public and does not contain statistics or in-report references.
-If you need to know more look for recommended books on the book section of our website.
+This is a brief explanation of the eating disorder for the public.
+It does not contain statistics or references.
+If you need to know more, look for recommended books on the book section of our website.
 To understand what bulimia is, bulimia nervosa treatment and where it fits, we need to explain a little more about what an eating disorder is.
-Eating disorders are harmful weight control behaviours.
-People who suffer from eating disorders attach great importance to weight and their self-confidence is seriously affected by how they think they look, compared with how they think they should look.
+Eating disorders are harmful weight-control behaviours.
+People who suffer from eating disorders attach great importance to weight, and their self-confidence is seriously affected by how they think they look, compared with how they think they should look.
 Over time, the descriptions of the various eating disorders have changed.
-There is so much dieting and adoption of unusual dietary practices that it is hard to know when a person has a true eating disorder and when they do not.
-If the answer to the question “Does Eating Rule your Life is YES.
-Then someone probably has an eating disorder of some severity.
+There is so much dieting and unusual dietary practices, that it is hard to know when a person has a true eating disorder and when they do not.
+If the answer to the question “Does Eating Rule your Life” is YES – someone probably has an eating disorder that is serious.

 Bulimia Nervosa means, ox-like hunger of nervous origin.
 It was first identified by Freud and was given that name in the 1980s to describe recurrent episodes of binge eating with attempts to get rid of calories and prevent weight gain.
 Bulimic symptoms include; vomiting, taking laxatives or diuretics and in 2016 excessive exercise was added to the list.
 There are other forms of bulimic behaviour which are rare, such as transfusing blood, taking large amounts of slimming medications and even using liquid food supplements to excess following a period of overindulgence.
 “Bulimia” is a word we also use to describe episodes of binge eating with purging in patients with anorexia.
 However, this is not bulimia nervosa; if an individual is low weight a diagnosis of anorexia will generally prevail.
 Among people who are slightly under-weight it may be hard to decide whether they suffer from bulimia nervosa or anorexia.
 Only an expert can decide which kind of eating disorder they have, and we have to look at other things to be sure of a diagnosis.
 In this article when we use the word “bulimia” we are referring to the bulimia of normal or excessive weight.
 Like all the other eating disorders, bulimia has serious life-threatening effects both physically and emotionally.
 The various types of bulimia are listed below.